Email signature marketing: 7 expectations vs. reality

 The only thing worse than a bad email signature design is not having one at all.
 It’s easy to think of an email signature just as a block of text with the occasional logo or splash of color added.

-But looking at the wider picture, email still remains as the most critical communications channel for business worldwide.
+But looking at the wider picture, email still remains the most critical communications channel for businesses worldwide.

 So who sees your emails?
 Well, some of them will go to your colleagues, partners, and customers.

 However, other emails will be seen by potential customers, prospective business partners, and new company stakeholders.
 And all of these messages can be used for email signature marketing purposes.

 An email signature is a touchpoint that’s displayed in emails sent to senior management, employees, business contacts, and beyond.
 Your signature will always appear on messages that contain valuable content.

 This provides numerous opportunities to use email signature marketing to land a cross-sell message, showcase your case studies, promote your latest blog post or increase your brand awareness.

 2. “If I tell my employees to use a specific email signature template, they’ll all implement it correctly”

 Without some element of central management, your email signature marketing strategy will fail if you get every single employee within your organization involved,